 As a performer, Constantino has established a long history as a choral singer.
 Beginning at a very young age as a member of the world-renowned Tucson Arizona Boys Chorus, he remains to hold a life-long love for singing.
 As a member of the Manhattan School of Music Chamber Choir, he had the opportunity to perform at many of New York City’s most important venues including the Cathedral of St. John the Divine, the Metropolitan Museum of Art, and David Geffen Hall with the New York Philharmonic.

 Constantino’s music draws from a wide scope of American influences, combining the driven coolness of the west coast with the wild passion of the east coast.
 Mixing sweeping lyricism with jarring dissonance, his work aims to connect on a deeply emotional level.
-He completed his Bachelor of Music at Manhattan School of Music studying with Richard Danielpour and is currently completing his post-graduate requirements at UCLA.
+He completed his Bachelor of Music at Manhattan School of Music studying with Richard Danielpour and received his PhD in Music Composition from UCLA.